This post contains affiliate links. Read the full disclosure here.

 I love cupcakes!
 You can never go wrong with a classic Vanilla Cupcake or if I'm craving chocolate, I love making Chocolate Orange Cupcakes.
 But once in a while, when I'm feeling fancy and craving fresh, summery flavors, raspberry cupcakes just hit the spot.

 I love this raspberry cupcake recipe because it works for so many occasions.
 It's perfect for Valentine's Day, Mother's Day, baby showers, bridal showers, birthdays, Fourth of July...did I forget any others?!
 So let's make them!

-STEP ONE: Combine the flour, baking powder, and salt in a bowl and set it aside from later.
-Beat together the butter and sugar until light in color and fluffy (1-2 minutes).
+STEP ONE: Preheat the oven to 350°F, then combine the flour, baking powder, and salt in a bowl and set it aside for later.
+In the bowl of a standing mixer or handheld mixer, beat the butter and sugar together until light in color and fluffy (1-2 minutes).

 STEP TWO: Beat in the two eggs and egg white then add in the vanilla extract and the milk.

 STEP THREE: Add the dry ingredients into the batter and mix it all together - careful not to overmix!
 The batter will be thick.